• Skip to main content

 Jordan Toribio (87 yards rushing, TD) and Maxwell Parent (37 yards rushing) led Prep’s ground attack, while Vargas — back from injury — was 10-of-25 for 217 yards with three touchdowns and two interceptions.

-Other than the two turnovers, you could say St. John’s played a clean game with just three penalties, 15 first downs, and 339 yards of offense.
-That said, the Eagles were 0-for-6 on third down and 0-2 on fourth.
+Other than the two interceptions, you could say St. John’s played a clean game with just three penalties, 15 first downs, and 339 yards of offense.
+That said, the Eagles were 0-for-6 on third down and 0-for-2 on fourth.

 The Prep (6-6 all-time in Super Bowls) took down No. 16 Framingham, No. 8 Leominster, and No. 5 Central Catholic in the state tournament.
-Xaverian handed St. John’s its first loss of the season on Thanksgiving Day.
+Xaverian (11-6 all-time in Super Bowls) handed St. John’s both of its losses (21-18 on Thanksgiving Day).

 • Joey Barrett